therollbacks/drone-authenticate/README.md

 ## Converting from BIN to CSV:
 -----razqi ryon write here.
 As detailed as possible. and ryong add ur conversion scripts if they not on github already.
+----- i dont remember the part here
+Once all the BIN files are converted to csv, place the true and false paths into the unformatted_auto folder.
+Afterwards run the convert_csv.py file using: sudo python convert_csv.py

+## Comparing CSV files:
+-----yeet if anyone remembers or if i forgot anything you know? :)

+This section will use our comparison method created to detect the false path in the flight data.
+After Converting all files from BIN to CSV, Rename the the true and false path CSVs.
+The true path is named dp_001 and the false path is named gp_001.
+run:
+sudo python compare_csv.py

+All compared paths will appear in the compared folder and is ready to be used for testing.

 ## Performance Matrix:
 For each of our machine learning models, we use an in house performance matrix for the purpose of evaluation and tweaking.
 There are four variables, TP, FP, FN, TN.